 We recommend the use of a crate and a puppy play pen when you can’t directly supervise your puppy.
 Do not give him free run of the house or he will choose one area he sees as suitable and begin to use it as a bathroom.
 By keeping him confined in your immediate area, you will notice when he starts his circling to relieve himself.
 You can then take him outside to do this and praise him lavishly for his accomplishment.
 Consistency is the key to success.

-Your female Bulldogge should be spayed prior to her first heat cycle which could occur as early as six months.
+Your female French Bulldogge should be spayed between 7 and 12 months of age.
 Your male Bulldogge can be neutered as early as eight months but you may wish to hold off as long as possible in order for the testosterone produced bigger head and chest to develop.
-Neutering a male Bulldogge early will not create the behavioral problems that doing so causes in an American Bulldog, but it will cause your male Bulldogge to look more feminine.
+Neutering a male Bulldogge too early will cause your male Bulldogge to look more feminine.

 However, if your male Bulldogge starts lifting his leg in the house (a male hormone produced behavior) or starts picking fights with other male dogs, immediate neutering will put an end to it quickly.
 Neuter him as soon as you see these behaviors and they won’t become hard to stop habits.

 Give your Bulldogge puppy plenty of toys to play with.
 They need the activity of chewing and “play killing” in order to work off excess energy.
 If you don’t give them suitable things to play with, they will decide on their own what is suitable.
 Believe me, you don’t want them making those decisions on their own!